-The activated carbon can be produced in one of two ways:
+The activated carbon can be prepared by one of two methods: chemical activation and physical activation.

-- By carbonizing material with the addition of activating agent such as ZnCl2, CaCl2, and H3PO4 which influences the course of pyrolysis.
-This method is generally called as "chemical activation". - By carbonizing raw material and then reacting with suitable gaseous substances (steam, carbon dioxide, or oxygen).
-This method is generally known as "physical activation".
+- Chemical activation.
+Activated carbon from this method is prepared by carbonizing raw material with the addition of activating agents, which influences the course of pyrolysis. - 2.
+Physical activation.
+Activated carbon from this method is prepared by carbonizing raw material and then reacting with suitable gaseous substances (steam, carbon dioxide, or oxygen).